15 of the Most Popular Aging-in-Place Home Modifications

 8. Round the Edges of Work Surfaces and Cabinets

-Rounding sharp edges and corners reduces the chance of painful bumps, which cause bruising and can lead to people losing their balance.
+Rounding sharp edges and corners reduces the chance of painful bumps, which cause bruising and may lead to people losing their balance.

 9. Use Drawers as Storage